Mary Gauthier

-Mary Veronica Gauthier (/ˈɡoʊʃeɪ/ GOH-shay; born March 11, 1962) is a Grammy-nominated American folk singer-songwriter and author, whose songs have been covered by performers including Tim McGraw, Blake Shelton, Kathy Mattea, Boy George, Jimmy Buffett, Bettye Lavette, Candi Staton, and Amy Helm.
+Mary Veronica Gauthier (/ˈɡoʊʃeɪ/ GOH-shay; born March 11, 1962) is an American folk singer-songwriter and author, whose songs have been recorded by performers including Tim McGraw, Blake Shelton, Kathy Mattea, Vince Gill, Boy George, Jimmy Buffett, Bettye Lavette, Candi Staton, and Amy Helm.

 Her songs often deal with marginalization, informed by her experience of adoption, addiction and recovery, and growing up gay in the deep south.
 Her work demonstrates an "ability to transform her own trauma into a purposeful and communal narrative", such as the lyric "we could all use, a little mercy, now", from her song "Mercy Now".

 Her Grammy nominated 2018 album Rifles & Rosary Beads, co-written with military veterans and their families, has been hailed as a landmark achievement.

 She has won awards from the Americana Music Association, International Folk Music Awards, the Independent Music Awards, the GLAMA Awards, and the UK Americana Association.

 Early life, addiction and sobriety

 Gauthier was born in 1962 in New Orleans, Louisiana, to a mother who gave her to St Vincent's Women and Infants Asylum, where she spent the first year of her life.
 In adulthood, Gauthier spoke to her biological mother once by phone, but there was no further contact between them.
 She was adopted by an Italian Catholic couple from Thibodaux, Louisiana.
 Her father was an alcoholic.
 Struggling with a variety of issues, Gauthier left home young and abused drugs and alcohol, as did her brother, who was three years younger and also adopted.
 He was later jailed for armed robbery.
 Gauthier says she had drunk herself unconscious on sloe gin by the time she was twelve.

 When she was fifteen she ran away from home, recalling that "I was a gay kid, and back then, that just didn’t fly.
 Back then, gay kids were beat up, abused, some ended up taking their own lives.
 It was horrible, and I just wanted to get away.”
 She spent the next several years in drug rehabilitation, halfway houses, living with friends, and spent her 18th birthday in a jail cell.
 These experiences provided fodder for her songwriting later on.

 Spurred on by friends, she enrolled at Louisiana State University as a philosophy major, dropping out during her senior year.
 After attending the Cambridge School of Culinary Arts, and working in an upmarket restaurant, she got financial backing to open a Cajun restaurant in Boston's Back Bay neighborhood, calling it Dixie Kitchen.
 On opening night, 12 July 1990, she was arrested for drunk driving and has been sober ever since.
 "I eventually got sober when I was twenty seven years old...
 I started writing songs in earnest at around thirty two years of age", she says.
 After achieving sobriety from "[mainly] alcohol, cocaine and heroin", Gauthier continued to manage, and cook at, the restaurant but was increasingly driven to dedicate herself to songwriting.